 This entry is a stub

-A statue dedicated to an intrepid adventurer, explorer, and naturalist sits on the grounds of the Natural History Museum of London.
-Alfred Russel Wallace is most known for developing a theory of evolution by natural selection—independent of Charles Darwin.
-Although he is often forgotten in the annals of science history, Wallace played a major role in how we view evolution.
+A slightly larger than life-size bronze statue depicting an intrepid explorer and naturalist can be found in a little visited corner of the Natural History Museum, London.
+Alfred Russel Wallace (1823-1913) is best known for independently conceiving the theory of evolution by natural selection and jointly publishing the idea with Charles Darwin in 1858, fifteen months before Darwin published Origin of Species.
+Although Wallace is often forgotten in the annals of science history, he played a major role in elaborating and defending the theory during his long and productive life.

 Along with the statue, several historic artifacts associated with Wallace may be seen in the museum.
-Butterfly specimens collected by Wallace during his expeditions to the Amazon and the Malay archipelago are on display in the Treasures Gallery.
-Additionally, a taxidermy specimen of an orangutan, also collected by the scientist, and Wallace’s notebook from his time in Brazil can be seen in the cabinet of curiosity on the third floor.
+Butterfly specimens collected by him during his expeditions to the Amazon and the Malay Archipelago are on display in the Treasures Gallery.
+Additionally, a taxidermy specimen of an orangutan, collected by him in Sarawak, Borneo, can be seen in the cabinet of curiosity on the first floor above the Hintze Hall.

 Know Before You Go